Kitware/CMake/Help/dev/source.rst

   warnings about deprecated interfaces in general.
 Use the ``CM_AUTO_PTR`` macro instead.

+* Use ``CM_EQ_DELETE;`` instead of ``= delete;``.

+  Defining functions as *deleted* is not supported in C++98.
+Using ``CM_EQ_DELETE`` will delete the functions if the compiler supports it and give them no implementation otherwise.
+Calling such a function will lead to compiler errors if the compiler supports *deleted* functions and linker errors otherwise.

+* Use ``CM_DISABLE_COPY(Class)`` to mark classes as non-copyable.

+  The ``CM_DISABLE_COPY`` macro should be used in the private section of a class to make sure that attempts to copy or assign an instance of the class lead to compiler errors even if the compiler does not support *deleted* functions.
+As a guideline, all polymorphic classes should be made non-copyable in order to avoid slicing.
+Classes that are composed of or derived from non-copyable classes must also be made non-copyable explicitly with ``CM_DISABLE_COPY``.

 * Use ``size_t`` instead of ``std::size_t``.

   Various implementations have differing implementation of ``size_t``.